 ❱ All counties except Kittitas saw prices fall from both the same period in 2022 and from the final quarter of last year.

 ❱ The market appears to still be adjusting to higher financing costs.
 It’s likely that there will be further price declines as we move through the spring, but I don’t think it will continue much past that point.
 Look for prices to stabilize in the summer after which time they’ll start trending higher again.

 Rates in the first quarter of 2023 were far less volatile than last year, even with the brief but significant impact of early March’s banking crisis.
 It appears that buyers are jumping in when rates dip, which was the case in mid-January and again in early February.

 Even with the March Consumer Price Index report showing inflation slowing, I still expect the Federal Reserve to raise short-term rates one more time following their May meeting before pausing rate increases.
 This should be the catalyst that allows mortgage rates to start trending lower at a more consistent pace than we have seen so far this year.
 My current forecast is that rates will continue to move lower with occasional spikes, and that they will hold below 6% in the second half of this year.

 Central Washington Days on Market

-❱ During the first quarter, it took three fewer days to sell a home in Central Washington than it did a year ago.
+❱ During the first quarter, it took 18 more days to sell a home in Central Washington than it did during the same period of 2022.

-❱ It took 17 more days to sell a home in the first quarter than it did in the fourth quarter of last year.
+❱ On average, it took 17 more days to sell a home in the first quarter of 2023 than it did in the final quarter of last year.